 Effective Date: The removal of LIBOR as an appropriate benchmark interest rate is effective for reporting periods ending after December 31, 2021.
-All other requirements of this Statement are effective for reporting periods beginning after June 15, 2020; per GASB Statement No. 95 implementation has been delayed one year.
+All other requirements of this Statement are effective for reporting periods beginning after June 15, 2021.
 Earlier application is encouraged.
 The District does not expect this Statement to impact its financial statement.

-• GASB Statement 94.
+GASB Statement 94.
 Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
 The primary objective of this Statement is to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements (PPPs).

 Effective Date: The requirements of this Statement are effective for fiscal years beginning after June 15, 2022 and all PPPs should be recognized and measured using the facts and circumstances that exist at the beginning of the period of implementation (or if applicable to earlier periods, the beginning of the earliest period restated).
-Implementation has been postponed to June 15, 2021; per GASB Statement No. 95 implementation has been delayed one year.
+Implementation has been postponed to June 15, 2022.
 The District does not expect this Statement to impact its financial statement.